SHALE VOLUME TRIMMING and SELECTION

 PHIN = neutron log reading (fractional)

-Vsh = shale volume from minimum method (fractional)
+VSHnin = shale volume from minimum method (fractional)

-Vshg = shale volume from gamma ray method (fractional)
+VSHgr = shale volume from gamma ray method (fractional)

-Vshs = shale volume from SP method (fractional)
+VSHsp = shale volume from SP method (fractional)

-Vshxnd = shale volume from density neutron crossplot method
+VSHxnd = shale volume from density neutron crossplot method

 (fractional)